Category Archives: ITALY

 The Middle-Way Point of the Angels’ Battle in the Piedmont Region

-Turin was very warm but covered in clouds yesterday so I was afraid of a rainy weather on the following day, when together with my travel companion and friend, Gosia, we were going to climb up the Alpes.
+Turin was very warm but covered in clouds yesterday so I was afraid of an inclement weather on the following day, when together with my travel companion and friend, Gosia, we were going to climb up the Alpes.
 Our destination was the famous sanctuary of Sacra di San Michele; its impressive silhouette has perched on Mount Pirchiriano, which is jutting out at almost 1000 meters (exactly 936m) above sea level in Italian region of Piedmont, in the Alpes.

 The Egyptian Museum and the Shroud of Turin